Warwickshire PEEL 2016

 As an indication of the challenge for the police to reach citizens in all parts of Warwickshire we calculated the average travel time and distance from the central point of the force area to the centre of each of the 1,817 OAs.
 These calculations of distance and time are based on using the road network under normal driving conditions and speeds, and indicate the size of the area and the quality of its road network.

-Warwickshire has 236 miles of motorways and trunk roads; the average travel distance of 14 miles (longest 39 miles and shortest 1 mile) and the average travel time of 23 minutes are lower than the respective national averages of 17 miles and 30 minutes.
+Warwickshire has 147 miles of motorways and trunk roads; the average travel distance of 14 miles (longest 39 miles and shortest 1 mile) and the average travel time of 23 minutes from the centre of the force to each OA are lower than the respective national averages of 17 miles and 30 minutes.
 This demonstrates the size of Warwickshire and the nature of its roads.

 While the concentration of demands in a small number of locations (covering a very small area) may be helpful in focusing resources, it is not the totality of demand.
 The provision of services extends beyond those areas that are a very high challenge to police and includes the least challenging and most remote areas.
 The challenge of providing services throughout Warwickshire is a function of many things including the size and topography of the area, the road network and how congested the roads are.
 These considerations influence how police resources are organised and managed – for example, where police officers are based and their working patterns.